 Changes to the DNR Air Monitoring Network are intended to improve the effectiveness of monitoring efforts, ensure compliance with the EPA National Ambient Air Monitoring Strategy and leverage resources to ensure the strategy can be facilitated in Wisconsin.
-Some changes are planned well in advance and are detailed in the Network Plan each year.
-This section of the document contains all changes that are planned for May 1, 2024 through December 31, 2025.
-In Appendix F, the planned and actual changes from the 2024 network plan are detailed.
+The DNR plans some changes well in advance and are detailed in the Network Plan each year.
+This section of the document contains all changes that are planned for May 1, 2025 through December 31, 2026.
+In Appendix F, the planned and actual changes from the 2025 network plan are detailed.